Find the best places to eat in Tulum, from fish taco palapas to upscale fine dinning Tulum restaurants offers great atmospheres and fantastic food.

 If you are craving for wonderfully created seafood dishes, then it is a good idea to set your sights on Tulum restaurants near the beach.
 The lobsters, crabs, and large fish grilled and served in these establishments are the freshest catch of the day.
 When you eat at these restaurants, you can be assured that only the finest seafood and ingredients are served on your plate.
 It is often rewarding to try local delicacies with a glass of Margarita or white wine to experience eating the Tulum way.
 If you are with children with delicate palates, do not fret.
 There are numerous Tulum beachfront restaurants and cafes that also sell popular Western cuisines.

-Majority of Tulum restaurants offer casual dining so tourists can wear their sarongs and flip-flops inside many establishments.
+The best places to eat in Tulum offer casual dining so you can wear your sarongs and flip-flops inside many establishments.
 Since the locals are used to dealing with tourists, they really do not mind finding people who are wearing bikinis, tank tops, or shorts.
 Also, quite a number of restaurants in downtown Tulum area accept credit cards so you do not have to worry about paying for food.
 However, if you are eating in the beach area, it would be better to ask first if credit is accepted before you order because majority of restaurants there only accept cash.